microclimate-dev2ops/microclimate-dev2ops.github.io/_documentations/mdt-vsc-commands-overview.md

 parent: mdt-vsc-overview
 ---

-## Commands overview: Microclimate Developer Tools for VS Code
+# Commands overview: Microclimate Developer Tools for VS Code

-***

 All commands provided by this extension are available in the [Command Palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette).
-You can also invoke most commands with the context (right-click) menu of items in the Microclimate view.
+You can also right-click the Microclimate view to invoke most commands with the context menu.
 The commands differ for connections and projects.

 Commands can be enabled for Microclimate connections, projects, or both.
 Run a command from the Command Palette to view a list of connections and projects on which you can run the command.
-Additionally, the list may be filtered depending on the command.
+Additionally, the list might be filtered depending on the command.
 For example, the **Disable project** command runs only on projects that are **Enabled**.

 Commands are separated into categories.
 See the following pages:
 - [Connection commands](mdt-vsc-commands-connection)